 Matthew Connolly is a senior associate in Nutter’s Litigation Department.
-Individuals and companies rely on Matt for a variety of litigation matters, especially in complex business disputes and white collar defense and investigations.
-A wide range of clients, from individuals and small businesses to some of the largest companies and banks in the United States, frequently select Matt to represent them in federal and state courts, and before multiple agencies, including the Federal Energy Regulatory Commission (FERC), the Securities and Exchange Commission (SEC), the U.S. Department of Justice (DOJ), and the Massachusetts State Ethics Commission.
+Individuals and companies rely on Matt for a variety of litigation matters, especially in complex business disputes, regulatory proceedings, and white collar defense and investigations.
+A wide range of clients, from individuals and small businesses to some of the largest companies and banks in the United States, frequently select Matt to represent them in federal and state courts, and before multiple agencies, including the Federal Energy Regulatory Commission (FERC), the Securities and Exchange Commission (SEC), and the U.S. Department of Justice (DOJ).

 In particular, Matt has extensive experience representing energy companies and traders in enforcement and compliance matters, including a matter that resulted in the largest public settlement in FERC’s history.
 He currently represents an entrepreneurial energy trading firm and an individual trader before FERC regarding market manipulation charges in the California wholesale electricity market.
 Major financial institutions in complex market manipulation cases have depended on Matt’s legal advice to achieve successful outcomes.

 In the U.S. News & World Report / Best Lawyers survey of “2017 Best Law Firms,” a client described Matt as “an example of what a really good attorney should be.
 He is always responsive and on top of issues, tasks, and timelines.
 Matthew is not only able to understand and then explain in a clear and precise language complex technical concepts we deal with in our engagement, but he is also able to shed a new light on the technical and procedural matters we have at hand.”

 - Energy traders and companies in several enforcement and compliance matters before FERC;

 - Several companies and financial institutions in non-public and internal investigations involving complex regulatory, accounting, and reporting procedures;